javiFmorales/README-Generator/Develop/Readme.md

 *[QUESTIONS](#questions)

 ## Installation
-The user must clone the repository from github and download node.
-This application also requires a file system and inquirer module.
+dsds

 ## Usage
+dss

 ## License
-This project is license under tMIT
+This project is license under ISC

 ## Contribution
-The installation section should be followed
+sd

 ## Test
-npm test
+s

 ## Questions
-if you have any questions in regards to this project, please contact me at javiertoto-00@hotmail.com You can view more of my projects at https://github.com/javitoto-00@hotmail.com
+if you have any questions in regards to this project, please contact me at sdasd You can view more of my projects at https://github.com/vvdas